farcaster-project/farcaster-node/doc/local-swap.md

     --offer Offer:...
 ```

-The `--btc-addr` argument is the Bitcoin destination address in case the bitcoins needs to be refunded or if the swap completes (depending on the swap role), the `--xmr-addr` for Monero, and finally the offer with `--offer` or `-o`.
+The `--btc-addr` argument is the Bitcoin destination address in case the bitcoins need to be refunded or if the swap completes (depending on the swap role), the `--xmr-addr` for Monero, and finally the offer with `--offer` or `-o`.

-Upon taking the public offer is printed and user is asked for validation with `y` or `n`.
+Upon taking the public offer, its deserialized content is printed and the user is asked for validation with `y` or `n`.

 :mag_right: Flag of interest: `--without-validation` or `-w`, for externally validated automated setups (skip validation in cli).